ImpromptAI/openplugin/docs/source/build_plugins/getting_started.rst

 We will create a demo plugin for Klarna, a comparison shopping service.
 An official Klarna LLM plugin is available for OpenAI's ChatGPT, but our Klarna plugin will be usable with any LLM via OpenPlugin.

-As with ChatGPT plugins, OpenPlugin consumes a manifest describing the operations available in the API of the service.
+The OpenPlugin Server consumes a manifest describing the operations available in the API of the service.
 The manifest contains a reference to the API specification in OpenAPI (Swagger) format along with natural language annotations for each operation, making each operation as clear to the LLM as possible.

 Here is the complete OpenPlugin manifest for our Klarna plugin: